76 learners taking this course$270.00

 In this webinar, Dr. Zorn will overview all of these topics and more!
 This webinar is meant to be practical and support you in finding and using meaningful rubrics in your case analysis and finding the Similimum.

-Week 2: Unique and Arcane Terms
+Lesson 2: Unique and Arcane Terms

 Understand cryptic repertory language.

 The repertory is filled with language originating in the 1800s.
 How can we select the best possible rubrics if we don’t have a deep understanding of what the language of a given rubric even means?